epfl-ada/ada-2023-project-theavengers2023/README.md

 │
 ├── 05.12.22 - Classification of the pairs of actors
 │
-├── 10.12.22 - Performance metrics of the renonwed and non renowned actors │
+├── 10.12.22 - Compare performance metrics of the renonwed and non renowned actors │
 ├── 17.12.22 - Develop draft for data story
 │